35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 There are good reasons to update the AAAP (not least because it now comes into conflict with more recent planning policy documents) but Area Action Plans are special planning policy documents, for large, extensive redevelopments, such as the Aylesbury.
 They require a high level of consultation and involvement of residents affected and are subject to an independent Examination in Public.

-Any proper consultation must also take into account progress to date, the climate emergency and the impact of the redevelopment on the residents, the majority from black and ethnic minority backgrounds (a point forcefully made by long-term residents. past and present, in the EIP).
+Any proper consultation must also take into account the slow progress to date, the climate emergency and the impact of the redevelopment on the residents, the majority of whom are from black and ethnic minority backgrounds (a point forcefully made by long-term residents, past and present, in the EIP).

 Should it